MeusRex/FVTT-Backgroundless-Pins/README.md

 This preview also uses the Pin Cushion module to allow for customizable map note icons.

+MeusRex -> Added Support for Rectangular Notes.
+Added option to always show text.
+Everything else is by schultzcole.

 ## Acknowledgements

 - Thank you to [/u/DungeonMasterGroon](https://www.reddit.com/user/DungeonMasterGroon) for the [Eyrebrin Map](https://www.reddit.com/r/dndmaps/comments/ersprs/my_homebrew_continent_of_eyrebrin/) used in the preview.